sunny-nahian/Profile_CreationDemo/README.md

 # Profile_creationDemo
 It's my First testing Project.
-Here i trying how to making a good own profile...., this system take ta data from user and Store ta database that shown the profile informations.
-Here i also use how to take your picture from camera &amp; Gallery.
+Here i trying how to making a good own profile...., This system take Data from user and Store Database that shown the profile informations.
+Here i also use how to take your picture from camera & Gallery.
 It will be able any platform to send or share your seted messages.

 # About_app :
 This project is done entirely for my own practise.
 This is not a complete package project, but i hope it's very helpful project for became begginer to advance level.  you can take the help of different different parts from the project.......